American, Southwest signal solid demand ahead of earnings

-July 9 American Airlines Group Inc and Southwest Airlines Co forecast growth in an important revenue measure for the second quarter, signaling that demand for air travel is solid during the summer.
+American Airlines Group Inc (AAL.O) and Southwest Airlines Co (LUV.N) forecast growth in an important revenue measure for the second quarter, signaling that demand for air travel is solid during the summer.

 Unit revenue, also known as passenger revenue per available seat mile, is expected to grow between 5.5 percent and 6.5 percent in the second quarter at American, while Southwest forecast a rise of more than 8 percent.
 Unit revenue is a gauge of how full planes are and of pricing power.